AlexDralur/revblog/README.md

 #### *Post screen:*

-* When the user clicks the post, they are presented with: the title, the description, who made it, when it was made, when the last update was made (if there was), the possibility to like, comment and report.
+* When the user clicks the post, they are presented with: the title, the description, who made it, when it was made, the possibility to like and comment.

 ![Post screenshot]()